-In Collaboration with Colorado State University's School of Global Environmental Sustainability, The Climate Leadership is organized by a select group of twenty-two students representing five high schools in the Poudre School District, in Fort Collins, Colorado.
+In Collaboration with Colorado State University's School of Global Environmental Sustainability, The Climate Leadership is organized by a select group of nine students representing different high schools in the Poudre School District, in Fort Collins, Colorado.

 Frequently Asked Questions:

 Is this free?